open-make/BUAgrant_OSH/README.md

 # BUA call open science and research quality

 We have prepared a grant application for this call.
 After working in this repository, and hackmd.io, we realised the text had to be copy-pasted into their form, and we therefore continued to work on it via a googledoc document.
-The pdf coming out of the application procedures is visible here (Jochem R Berlin University Alliance Forschungsqualitt und Open Science.pdf), some administrative issues will still be modified.
+The pdf coming out of the application procedures is visible in the file named [Jochem R Berlin University Alliance Forschungsqualitt und Open Science.pdf](Jochem%20R%20Berlin%20University%20Alliance%20Forschungsqualitt%20und%20Open%20Science.pdf) (some administrative issues will still be modified).

 Anyone is welcome to contact us via issues here.
 We will get a better organised contribution pathway if we get the grant :)